In this blog series we’re examining the Five Myths of Kubernetes Resource Optimization.

 Spark Dynamic Allocation provides significant efficiency benefits in terms of automatically adding or removing executors when there is a backlog of pending tasks.
 It also eliminates the need for developers to rightsize the number of executors.

 However, Spark Dynamic Allocation is not a standalone solution to the problem of Spark optimization, because it cannot prevent low resource utilization inside Spark executors.
-Even when Spark Dynamic Allocation is implemented, resources are often still underutilized because tasks are not static, and they do not consume their peak allocation all the time.
-As a result, significant waste can still remain.
+Even when Spark Dynamic Allocation is implemented, resources are often still underutilized because tasks frequently run at levels of underutilization— leading to unused executor capacity since the executor relies on how many tasks are allocated rather than the actual resource utilization of those tasks.

 Summarizing the Five Myths